Long Beach, California: Bicycles and pedestrians

-The city's green lane project in Belmont Shore (sharrows, bike boxes) earned an award from the Institute of Transportation Engineers for best innovative project of the year (2010).
-In an effort to provide sustainable transportation alternatives to the community, as well as a safe route to several neighborhood schools, the city of Long Beach is also installing a "bike boulevard" on Vista Street, extending from Temple Avenue to Nieto Avenue.

 Modal characteristics

 According to the 2016 American Community Survey, 73.6 percent of working residents of Long Beach commuted by driving alone, 10.2 percent carpooled, 6.2 percent used public transportation, and 3.4 percent walked.
 About 2 percent commuted by all other means of transportation, including taxi, bicycle, and motorcycle.
 About 4.6 worked at home.

 In 2015, 10.4 percent of city of Long Beach households were without a car, which decreased slightly to 10.0 percent in 2016.
 The national average was 8.7 percent in 2016.
 Long Beach averaged 1.69 cars per household in 2016, compared to a national average of 1.8 per household.